mucommander/mucommander/package/readme.txt

 - the JCommander library released under the Apache License.
  JCommander can be found at http://jcommander.org .

+- the ICEpdf library released under the Apache License.
+ ICEpdf can be found at http://www.icesoft.com/icepdf .

 - Icons by Mark James released under the Creative Commons Attribution License.
  Mark James can be found at http://famfamfam.com .